AI Image Recognition: applications and benefits

 How does image recognition work?

 AI image recognition technology is a core application of deep learning.
-In their quest to imitate the logic that the human brain functions on, AI systems have superseded us in many ways, e.g., by being faster, more attentive, and able to easily handle big data.
+Despite evolving methods to mimic human vision, the primary goal remains to classify detected objects into various categories.
+However, in their quest to imitate the logic that the human brain functions on, AI systems have superseded us in many ways, e.g., by being faster, more attentive, and able to easily handle big data.

 One of the most widespread underlying machine learning concepts that image recognition models apply is neural networks, which are loosely based on our current scientific understanding of the human brain.
 Neural nets replicate the biological neural mapping that human brains utilize for processing and analyzing information.